 Changing Diabetes® in Children consolidates national efforts to address local barriers to healthcare, supporting ministries of health in developing comprehensive and sustainable diabetes care solutions together with national diabetes associations and other implementing partners.

 Childhood diabetes has a high mortality rate in poor and developing countries.
-The International Diabetes Federation (IDF) estimates that there are 542,000 children under the age of 15 years with type 1 diabetes in the world.
-Around half of them live in developing countries.
-Children in the region with type 1 diabetes (previously known as insulin-dependent, juvenile or childhood-onset) are often not identified.
-Even if diagnosed, few have sufficient access to insulin, syringes and monitoring equipment and die as a result.
-Life expectancy is often less than a year.
+The International Diabetes Federation (IDF) estimates that there are 600,900 children under the age of 15 years living with type 1 diabetes worldwide.1 About half of them live in developing countries.
+Children with type 1 diabetes (previously known as insulin-dependent, juvenile or childhood-onset) are often not identified.
+Even if diagnosed, few have sufficient access to insulin blood glucose monitoring equipment, and education and potentially die as a result.
+According to experts, life expectancy is often less than a year after diagnosis.

 The Changing Diabetes in Children programme is structured around four key components aimed at building a holistic and sustainable care system:

 158,514 in-clinic patient education sessions, adapted to children and adolescents, have been conducted.

 Target audiences totalling more than 17 million people have been reached through social media campaigns.